isaacnmm/pestpolicy-hugo2XX/content/posts/do-moles-have-eyes/index.md

 https://www.youtube.com/watch?v=eVQrtnb8xn8

-Researchers say that such a controlled routine is made possible by their eyes.�Furthermore, their eyes help in knowing the time of the year.
+Researchers say that such a controlled routine is made possible by their eyes.Furthermore, their eyes help in knowing the time of the year.
 Thats why they only come out during spring in search of mates.

 A typical research done on Iberian moles shows that although their eyes are completely closed, they possess structures similar to those of diurnal animals.
 These structures connect factually to the brain and help moles in detecting and avoiding light.